“Let your community feed your creativity.”

 This post sums up three avenues to boost the impact of our programs.

 3 Ways to Boost the Impact of a Concert

-It has never been easier or more affordable to broadcast our shows, and sites such as Concert Window make it possible to monetize our streams.
+It has never been easier or more affordable to broadcast our shows, and new live streaming tools appear each year, some with ticketing functionality.

 Along with promoting streamed events to our followers, we can contact the likes of hospitals, retirement communities and nursing homes, offering our feeds for their clients to enjoy.